test-er-8-or/tic-tac-toe/README.md

 index => index < 6 ?
 '2px' : 0
 ```

-That is an arrow function expression that represents a function that takes one parameter, which we'll call `index` here, then compares that index with 6, and if it is less than 6, it return the value right after the `?`, which is '2px'.
+That is an arrow function expression that represents a function that takes one parameter, which we'll call `index` here, then compares that index with 6, and if it is less than 6, it returns the value right after the `?`, which is '2px'.
 If it is not less than six, it returns the value right after the `:`, which is 0.
 This is called a ternary operator because it has three parts: the condition, the value returned when the condition is true, and the value returned when the condition is false, in that order.

 Our `styled.div` function accepts a props object, and we can provide functions on those props to use in our tagged template.